cairo-book/cairo-book/src/ch02-05-control-flow.md

 `if` expressions, and loops!
 To practice with the concepts discussed in this chapter, try building programs to do the following:

-- Generate the *n*th Fibonacci number.
+- Generate the *n*-th Fibonacci number.
 - Compute the factorial of a number _n_.

 When you’re ready to move on, we’ll talk about a concept that Cairo shares with Rust and that _doesn’t_